 Everyone say it with me: “If it’s not hell yes, it’s no.”

 Out of curiosity, I applied this filter to my entire writing career to date.
 Much to my surprise, I probably should have avoided most of what I agreed to.
 Granted, there will be duds in every endeavor along with missed opportunities, but it’s the initial valuation that matters most.
 I would much rather be excited about a new experience and end up disappointed than be lukewarm about it and end up resentful.

 One by one, my other mantras faded away in favor of this new Herculean filter.
 I now apply it to everything that involves leaving the house, and especially to my writing career.

 Let’s give it a spin, shall we?

-Would you like to join a writers group that does nothing but complain about the hardships of becoming a successful author?
+Would you like to join a writers group that does nothing but complain about the marketing grind?

-Would you like to participate in a local niche event that vaguely relates to the themes and topics you write about?
+Would you like to participate in a niche event that vaguely relates to the topics you write about?

 Would you like to visit Dublin and speak at an international writers conference?

 Tossing back pints in Dublin with Dave Chesson of Kindlepreneur.com

 Let’s Talk About Writer’s Burnout: No Tips, Just Talk